shashanksood050190/effector-react-realworld-example-app/README.md

 [![Brought to you by Thinkster](https://raw.githubusercontent.com/gothinkster/realworld/master/media/end.png)](https://thinkster.io)

-# running application via npm on local machine
+# Running application via npm on local machine
 - To install all packages from package.json:
   `npm install --legacy-peer-deps`
 - To start the web server:
   `npm start`

-# running application via docker
+# Running application via docker
 - To build the docker image for our application:
   `docker build --no-cache -t  realworld-app .`
 - To run the docker container: